 In addition to producing isotopes using nuclear reactors, there are also non-nuclear production alternatives.
 There is a technique to produce medical isotopes using so-called cyclotrons, or accelerators.
 Experimentation with this technique is ongoing.
-However, these accelerators are not yet suitable for large-scale production of all types of medical isotopes.
 Cyclotrons can produce isotopes such as fluor-18 (widely used for PET scans), iodine-123 (for diagnosis of thyroid function), thalliuym-201 and rubidium-82 (with which doctors can detect heart disease).
 A number of medical isotopes can be produced on a large scale in a reactor, but not in an accelerator.
-This is the case for all therapeutic medical isotopes, and currently also for the well-known isotope molybdenum-99.
+This is the case for most of the therapeutic medical isotopes, and currently also for the well-known isotope molybdenum-99.
 Cyclotrons will never be able to replace reactors, but they can complement each other.

-One of the alternative techniques attracted the attention of high-tech company ASML a few years ago.
 The ‘Lighthouse Initiative’ (Belgium) and Shine Medical Technologies LLC (‘SHINE’) (USA) hope to have the isotope molybdenum-99 available for diagnosis in the future.
-This project is still in an early development phase and the technology has yet to be proven.
+These projects are still in a development phase and the technology has yet to be proven.

 Different production techniques needed side by side

-PALLAS embraces these types of initiative.
+PALLAS embraces initiatives such as Lighthouse and Shine.
 After all, it is essential that there are enough medical isotopes available.
 The expectation is that the demand for medical isotopes will become so large in the future that we will need all different techniques for the production of isotopes alongside each other.
 In addition to SHINE and Lighthouse, PALLAS keeps a close eye on all alternative technologies and in its business case takes into account the success of one or more of them in the future.